 The essay that made Bon Iver emotional, plus: Geese bots blowback; structural streaming problems; and face to face with Live Nation

 • The reaction to digital marketing firm Chaotic Good’s braggy Billboard interview and musician Eliza McLamb’s smart essay on it continues to make its way through the internet.
 On the music biz side, much of the reaction I’ve seen has been mild annoyance and a resigned “that’s how digital marketing works,” plus a little bit of “what were the dudes from Chaotic Good actually thinking by giving that interview?”
-My two cents: I feel bad for Geese, who were the beneficiaries of a digital marketing campaign that seems to have veered into Bulgarian-bot-farm territory, and are now facing blowback.
+My two cents: I feel bad for Geese, who were the beneficiaries of a digital marketing campaign that seems to have veered into fake-fan-account territory, and are now facing blowback.
 If I were their manager, I would console them with a reminder that the long arc of music history bends towards quality, and that, lest we forget, Lana Del Rey went from Best New Music in 2011 for “Video Games” to a spiral of industry plant accusations in 2012 only to emerge victorious.
 Having said that: If Angine de Poitrine also hired those guys, I will be pissed.

 • I finally caught up with this essay by multimedia artist Jaime Brooks, “Why Do So Many Big Artists Hate Touring?” after Justin Vernon shared it on Substack and said that it made him “almost teary.”
 It’s an excellent read that articulates the loneliness and vulnerability that artists can feel on the road, particularly the exposed feeling of medium-level artists who have some of the fame but none of the security and infrastructure of big stars.
 More than anything, it captures something compelling about the strange state of being a recording artist in today’s attention economy.
 (See Geese item above.)
 Brooks is a multimedia artist who had a short music biz career which peaked when she opened for Sleigh Bells under the name Elite Gymnastics; I’m new to her writing, but everything else I’ve checked out on her Substack is equally impressive.